 Best used for instruction with:

 Give examples.
 Be sure to give both examples and non-examples of the rules.
-For instance, if your expectation is for students to use “respectful words and body language,” they need to know what that does and doesn’t look like in your classroom.
+If your expectation is for students to use “respectful words and body language,” they need to know what that does and doesn’t look like in your classroom.
 Fostering a strong and shared understanding of expectations is essential to making respectful redirection an effective strategy.

 Also, when you’re deciding whether to intervene, remember that some students may look off-task when they’re doing things that actually keep them on-task.
 For example, students who are standing up or fidgeting at their desks may look off-task.
 But for students who have ADHD, movement can be a strategy that helps them concentrate.